 Both of these certifications work hand in hand with Gevo’s efforts to track the sustainability of its fuels through blockchain technology—a kind of sustainability assurance that will allow Gevo to realize market value going forward.
 Gevo approached Blocksize Capital, a Distributed Ledger Technology (DLT, which is also referred to as “Blockchain”) company based in Germany, to use DLT to track the entire value chain of its product.
 DLT was originally developed as an underlying branch of blockchain, and it is an immutable tool that allows tracking of data with a product and the transactions associated with the product.

 Gevo and Blocksize Capital together formed Verity Tracking as a way to take the first step to track the sustainability value chain of renewable transportation fuels.
 In the near future, DLT-based applications could be applied to agriculture in several ways, and are expected to have a substantial impact on the measure of sustainability.
-Net-zero-emission renewable fuels produced using agricultural feedstock could be set up to utilize DLT to introduce tokenization of attributes and potentially make the value accessible to larger markets.
+Net-zero-emission renewable fuels produced using agricultural feedstock could be set up to utilize DLT to introduce certification of attributes and potentially make the value accessible to larger markets.
 By using DLT to attach the key metrics for sustainability to gallons of fuel, the system will enable a sustainability assurance that has not yet been seen.

 Here’s how it works: